joostdecock/site/pages/docs/fundamentals.md

 #### Pathstrings

 Pathstrings are a way to describe a path &mdash; made up of curves and/or line segments &mdash; in text.
-In freesewing, wesupport the following operations in pathstrings:
+In freesewing, we support the following operations in pathstrings:

 - `M` : Move.
 The move operation moves to a specific point.
 Moving does not draw anything.
 It.s like moving across the paper without putting your pencil down.
 - `L` : Line.
 The line operation draws a line from where we are now to a given point.
 - `C` : Curve.
 The curve operation expect 3 point names.
 Two points that control the curve (so-called control points) and point at the curve endpoint.
 - `Z` or `z` : Close path.
 This will close your path by drawing a line from wherever you are now to where your path started.

+Paths **always** start with a M (move) operation.
+That is because all operations start from the current point.

+For example, when drawing a line, you don't give it the start and the end point, but only the end point.
+That's because, once again, all path operations start from the current point.

+But when you start your path, there isn't a current point yet.
+So you start by moving to a point.

 ## Services
 Freesewing core provides 4 different services.
-If the description below leaves you guessing, you can try them all in [our demo](/fixme).
+If the description below leaves you guessing, you can try them all in [our demo](https://demo.freesewing.org/).

 ### The draft service
+{% include figure.html
+  url='/img/fundamentals/draft.svg'
+  description='Sample output from the draft service'
+%}
 The draft service drafts patterns.
 It's sort of our main thing, and probably the reason you're reading this in the first place.

 ### The sample service
+{% include figure.html
+  url='/img/fundamentals/sample.svg'
+  description='Sample output from the sample service'
+%}
 The sample service samples model measurements or pattern options.

 A sample is a simplified version of the pattern that has just the seamlines.